Instrument Decontamination and Reprocessing in Practice and Clinic | MELAG

 Our practical tips for instrument packaging:

-✓ The use of protective caps on pointed instruments prevents damage of the sterilization packaging.
+• The use of protective caps on pointed instruments prevents damage of the sterilization packaging.

-✓ Hinged instruments must be opened slightly for proper sterilization.
+• Hinged instruments must be opened slightly for proper sterilization.

-✓ Sterilization pouches should only be filled up to 75 % capacity and should not exceed a maximum weight of 3 kg per package.
+• Sterilization pouches should only be filled up to 75 % capacity and should not exceed a maximum weight of 3 kg per package.

 5. Sterilization

 Instruments should be sterilized with saturated steam.
 Hence, medical and dental practices or clinics usually use steam sterilizers.
-The international standard DIN EN ISO 13060 divides steam sterilizers into the classes B, S and N. Class B autoclaves have the advantage that the instruments can be sterilized independently of their packaging type and the complexity of their hollow bodies.
-Class B represents the highest sterilization standard.
+The international standard DIN EN ISO 13060 divides steam sterilizers into the classes B, S and N. Class B autoclaves have the advantage that the

 Our practical tips for steam sterilization:

-✓ Place the sealed pouches on the tray with the paper side facing downwards.
+• Place the sealed pouches on the tray with the paper side facing downwards.

-✓ When loading, ensure that textiles and foil packages are placed on a tray at the top of the sterilization chamber; unwrapped and heavy instruments need to be placed at the bottom of the sterilization chamber.
+• When loading, ensure that textiles and foil packages are placed on a tray at the top of the

-6. Documentation and approval
+6. documentation and approval

 The instrument decontamination process is completed by a batch approval.
 This must be performed and documented by authorized personnel.
 Current legislation requires proof that instrument reprocessing has been performed correctly.
 Complete documentation ensures legal certainty and reliable traceability of the instruments to the patient.